google/applied-computing-series/ac1/_sources/sql/selecting.rst

 Selecting
 =========

-Selecting in SQL is the process in which you can choose a portion data from a database.
+Selecting in SQL is how you can choose a portion of data from a database.
 This is helpful when you are given a large dataset, and want to focus in on a smaller portion of the data.
 Say you are conducting research about bike sharing for an internship in Washington D.C.
 You are given the Capital Bike Sharing dataset, which is hosted on a SQLLite database and contains information on Washington D.C.’s bike share program for 2011.

 You may recall that in Sheets, you could select certain sections of data by specifying a cell range or by simply clicking and dragging.
 In SQL, you can do something similar, but rather than specifying a cell range, you'll need to write some code to accomplish the same behavior.
 Don't worry if you've never written code before — SQL code actually looks a lot like English!
-However, there are a few differences in syntax specific to SQL that are required so that the code will run properly.

 SQL **keywords** are generally written using all **upper case**, while **column names and table names** use **lower case**.
 You can see this in the following example.